Flash Fiction Contest, May 2017

 As part of a team, I worked with two Faith Practices: Honoring the Body and Encountering Scriptures.
 I created and wrote 54 activities for adult seekers and new church participants for each practice.

-Making Sense of Lent, Wisconsin Conference United Church of Christ, Spring 2011
+Making Sense of Lent, Wisconsin Conference United Church of Christ, 2011

 Reflections on mission using specific themes for the six Fridays before Easter Sunday for subscribers.